bonitasoft/bonita-ui-designer-sdk/custom-widget-builder/README.md

   ```bash
   $ npm run bundle
   ```
-- Test your extended component updating its `index.html` file.
+- Test your extended component
+  - Open the `index.html` file in your favorite Browser
+  - Update the `index.html` file with different properties

 ### Build your new custom widget